fortrabbit/help/docs/install-laravel-6-pro.md

 ```

 Mind that you need to tell your source code to look for the minified CSS & JS files on the offshore Object Storage.

+Another option might be to combine fortrabbit with GitHub Actions so you can have builds running over at GitHub and deploy everything along with artefacts afterwards.
+See our [blog post](https://blog.fortrabbit.com/how-to-use-github-actions).

 ### Setting up Memcache